ON A BOUNDARY PROBLEM IN BOHR SPACE OF MULTIVARIATE ALMOST PERIODIC FUNCTIONS

 Many investigations were devoted to such equations in different classes of functions.
 In the Favard theory, for example, the special cases of these equations were considered for the class of Bohr almost periodic functions which belong to the class of continuous bounded functions.
 In some cases there are not almost periodic solutions for the equation

-) in which the functions img and img are almost periodic.
+(see ) in which the functions and

-) showing existence of unbounded almost periodic functions in Besicovitch sense which cannot be the solution to any differential equations of a view
+There are examples () showing existence of unbounded almost periodic functions in Besicovitch sense which cannot be the solution to any differential equations of a view

 with continuous function F.

-.
+In this work, we consider some problem of the theory of differential equations, solutions of which could be found by application of the theory of limit Fredholm equations in Bohr spaces of almost periodic functions , , , .
 In the paper, we consider the analog of a boundary problem and solve it using the theory of limit Fredholm equations.
 Since differential equations are not solvable in the space of almost periodic functions in general, we modify the posing of the problems with the aim that the question was solvable in Bohr space.

 2. Research methods and principles

 Let K(x, y) be a bivariate almost periodic function, λ is a complex number.
-In
+In the following analogs of Fredholm functions are introduced:

 with